-The odds that your competitors are using paid search strategies is high.
+The odds that your competitors are using paid search strategies are high.
 Today, most businesses, large and small, that aim to have a prominent online presence utilise pay per click ads and other forms of paid search strategies.

 There is no shame in paying search engines to push your business to the forefront of your industry’s search results.
 In fact, these days, it’s expected to stay relevant.

-Paid Strategies Complement SEO Efforts
+Paid Strategies Compliment SEO Efforts

 Paid search engine strategies tend to boast relatively fast results.
-It’s a way to drive more traffic to your website than relying solely upon organic traffic, which can be inconsistent and sometimes, nonexistent.
+It’s a way to drive more traffic to your website rather than relying solely upon organic traffic, which can be inconsistent and sometimes, nonexistent.

 Search engine optimisation efforts are always significant, but optimising your ad campaign and implementing paid search strategies is just as crucial.
 A strategic PPC plan will help you raise your return on investment and get you the traffic in which you’ve been waiting.